 Understanding the differences in grooming needs

 If you share your home with a purring feline, you know there’s more to these elegant creatures than meets the eye—especially when it comes to their coat and claws.
 But here’s a whisker-twitching truth: the grooming needs of an indoor cat can be quite different from those of an outdoor adventurer.
 Let’s paw-se for a moment and purr-use the specifics.
 For an indoor cat, their coat is more about looking fabulous on your sofa, without the daily wear and tear of the outside world.
-It is a relatively controlled environment—no brambles to wrestle with or muddy puddles to roll in.
-As for outdoor cats, consider of them as the rugged explorers of the feline world.
+It’s a relatively controlled environment—no brambles to wrestle with or muddy puddles to roll in.
+As for outdoor cats, think of them as the rugged explorers of the feline world.
 Every bush they dive into or fence they scale could potentially add another layer of grime or snag to their fur.
 That means their grooming regimen needs to be as tough and robust as their daily escapades.

 Now, let’s not forget those needle-like claws.
 Indoor cats may not have to climb trees to escape pesky dogs, but their claws can still become the bane of your new couch or carpet if not cared for properly.
 On the other hand, outdoor cats use their claws like multi-tools: climbing, hunting, and marking their territory.
 This can lead to faster wear and tear, but also to other issues such as debris getting lodged in their paws or the risk of injuries.